 There are probably three distinct types of Siamese cats, although some cat fanciers acknowledge only two.
 It's important to know that 'type', as used by breeders, refers to a cat's body shape, not its color.

 So each of the three types outlined here can also be found in every one of the Siamese cat colors.

 Siamese cats can be a little complicated, but our descriptions below

-Pictures of the first cats of this breed to reach the West show that they were bigger and heavier than many of them are today.
+Pictures of the first cats of this breed to reach the western world show that they were bigger and heavier than many of them are today.

-They had wider necks, and rounder bodies and faces than the slight-bodied types you're likely to see in shows now.
+They had wider necks, and rounder bodies and faces than the slight-bodied types you're likely to see in a lot of shows these days.